cn23070/cn23070.github.io/_posts/2024-07-30-M4-Secure Software Development July 2024.md

 - documents the system (stakeholders, requirements, decisions) and often conforms to a pattern (architecture patterns include client server, pipes and filters ect..)

 **Why is software architecture important?**
-- A number of reasons including technical aspects such as helping manage changes, ensuring component based design, and facilitates early prototyping
+- A number of reasons including technical aspects such as helping manage changes, ensuring component based design, and facilitates early prototyping.
+I also an architecture balances and optimizes stakeholder requirements and formalises it, helping ensure good documentation best pratice as well as producing a system that is etensible and moifiable.

 **System versus Enterprise Architecture**